Here's a recent statistic from the Edelman Trust Barometer that blew me away and should serve as a wakeup call to organizations everywhere:

 Trust in Leadership and its Direct Tie to Engagement

 A story that resonates with me all the way down to my tippy toes comes from Randstad Canada, a Fierce client, and illustrates exactly how involving C-suite can significantly impact engagement.
 They took the rolling out of Fierce programs to C-suite before rolling out to the next levels of leadership.
-This initial rollout led to an increase of 14% in employee engagement scores throughout the entire company, where a 2-3% variance is considered significant.
-That's incredible to say the least!
+This initial rollout led to an increase of 14% in employee engagement scores throughout the entire company, where a 2 to 3 percent variance is considered significant.
+That's incredible, to say the least!
 The Randstad approach can be replicated in any organization that's ready to produce results.

 When a company culture isn't built on a solid foundation of trust and transparency, it shows.
 Initiatives stall, employees are disengaged, and absenteeism is high.
 If employees don't trust the people around them, they won't execute.
 They may do what it takes to keep their job and look good, but they won't go the extra mile.